isc-projects/bind9/doc/notes/notes-9.17.15.rst

 Bug Fixes
 ~~~~~~~~~

-- When preparing DNS responses, ``named`` could replace the letters
+- When preparing DNS responses, :iscman:`named` could replace the letters
   ``W`` (uppercase) and ``w`` (lowercase) with ``\000``.
 This has been
   fixed. :gl:`#2779`